Pandademic/cello/README.md

  ___
  ## Linux:
  ____
- - extract the file called latte(should be located in the home folder of the source code) into your home directory
+ - extract the file called latte(should be located in the dist folder of the source code) into your home directory
  - in your ./bashrc or .zshrc or .fishrc put `` alias latte ="ruby ~/latte"
  ``